|

 Stone Poems represent an evolution in my work with tombstones.
 The previous collection entitled The Tombstone Photographs, created between 1995 and 2020, consisted of black and white images that formed linguistic connections between surnames often separated by large distances.
 This process deconstructed the cemetery by extracting individual tombstones from their respective contexts and arranging them into miniature cemeteries of my own making.

-Created in a single cemetery on a single day, each of the Stone Poems consists of color images "grounded" in a poetics of neighbors -- formed in free verse by the surnames of people who in death share a common geography.
+Created in a single cemetery on a single day, each Stone Poem consists of color images "grounded" in a poetics of neighbors -- formed in free verse by the surnames of people who in death share a common geography.
 One might ask "What is the significance of this common geography?" and the answer is revealed by the poems, themselves -- some bordering on micro fiction.
 While I still search for isolated surnames, I now view each cemetery as a reconstituted whole and seek the poetry within.

 Robert Zott